ishandutta2007/ishandutta2007.github.io/_posts/2015-04-14-unix-linux-note.markdown

 ## Unix-like

-> A Unix-like (sometimes referred to as UN*X or *nix) operating system is one that behaves in a manner similar to a Unix system, while not necessarily conforming to or being certified to any version of the **Single UNIX Specification**.
+> A Unix-like (sometimes referred to as UNX or nix) operating system is one that behaves in a manner similar to a Unix system, while not necessarily conforming to or being certified to any version of the Single UNIX Specification

 There is no standard for defining the term.
 其实 Unix-like 是个相对模糊的概念：